-Figure 4.7 presents the distribution of households using electricity as the main source of lighting by district.
-In Kirehe district, 1.6% of households use electricity as the main source of lighting, ranking the district last compared to other districts in the same province.
+The map presented in Figure 4.7 presents the distribution of households using electricity as the main source of lighting by district.
+In Rutsiro district, only 0.4% of households use electricity as their main source of lighting, ranking the district second from bottom on this indicator among all districts of the country after Gisagara (0.3%).

-On average, urban areas have 46.1% of households using electricity as the main source of lighting, while it is only 4.8% in rural areas and 10.8% at national level.
+On average, urban areas have 46.1% of households using electricity as their main source of lighting, while it is only 4.8% in rural areas and 10.8% at national level.